housecurve/housecurve.github.io/MANUAL.md

 Tap to discard all measurements.

 #### Save overlay
-Tap to create an overlay from a measurement [Overlay](#overlay).
+Tap to create an [overlay](#overlay) from a measurement.
 This button is disabled when there are no measurements on the plot.

 ### Plot Area